Guidelines for Worship Services at Transfiguration Greek Orthodox Church - Ogden, UT

 2) Exposure to Covid-19

 Per His Eminence Metropolitan Isaiah of Denver, individuals who are experiencing symptoms of the virus, or who have been in recent contact with others who are experiencing symptoms, should stay home and participate via live stream - Fr.
-Patrick will be available to make necessary house visits.
+Mario will be available to make necessary house visits.
 These individuals should consult their personal physicians before attending in-person services.

 3) Use of Face Coverings